Valdimar Briem: Biography

 Briem was born at Grund in Eyjafjörður.
-His father was Olafur Briem a farmer and carpenter at Grund and his mother was Dómhildur Þorsteinsdóttir.
+His father was Ólafur Briem, a farmer and carpenter at Grund, and his mother was Dómhildur Þorsteinsdóttir.
 After the death of his parents, he was raised by his uncle in Hruna.
 He attended the Theological Seminary in Reykjavik and graduated in theology on 21 February 1873.
 He was ordained priest on 27 April 1873, after which he served as pastor of Hrepphólar in Hrunamannahreppur.
 Between 1880 and 1909 he became pastor of the Stóri-Núpur parish.
 He was a Dean of Árnesprófastsdæmi between 1896 and 1918.
 After the Diocese of Skálholt was re-established in 1909 as a suffragan see, he was appointed as its first bishop on 27 December 1909.
 He retained the post till his death.

 He was a notable hymnwriter and translator, and he wrote around 80 hymns in the hymn book of the Church of Iceland.
 Ten of his hymns are also included in the hymn book of the Church of the Faroe Islands.
 A number of his hymns were also translated into English.